specialized806/azure-docs/articles/azure-functions/functions-bindings-service-bus-trigger.md

 # [v1](#tab/python-v1)

-A Service Bus binding is defined in *function.json* where *type* is set to `serviceBusTrigger`, the topic is set by `topicName` and the subscription is set by `subscriptionName`.
+A Service Bus binding is defined in *function.json* where *type* is set to `serviceBusTrigger`, the topic is set by `topicName`, and the subscription is set by `subscriptionName`.

 ```json
 {